 Is it smart to consider a recycling program?
 Does sustainability have anything to do with customer loyalty?

-A coffee house that recycles – plastic, glass, paper, aluminum, coffee grounds – will not only benefit the environment but will attract individuals who are interested in sustainability as well.
+A coffee house that recycles – plastic, glass, paper, aluminum, and coffee grounds – will not only benefit the environment but will attract individuals who are interested in sustainability as well.
 Not everyone cares, unfortunately, but many customers will appreciate your efforts and reward you with their continued business.

 Other than the use of signage and overall design, are there other ways of branding a coffee house?

-Once you’ve developed a wonderful logo, use that logo wherever you have the opportunity to, including on napkins, disposable cups, plates and food wrappers; staff aprons and clothing; and items for purchase such as glass or ceramic coffee cups, boxes or bags of coffee, tea and other food items, tumblers and thermoses.
+Once you’ve developed a wonderful logo, use that logo wherever you have the opportunity to, including on napkins, disposable cups, plates, and food wrappers; staff aprons and clothing; and items for purchase such as glass or ceramic coffee cups, boxes or bags of coffee, tea and other food items, tumblers, and thermoses.

 What are some other creative ways to enhance the interior design of a coffee shop?

-The addition of some interesting, beautiful artwork – paintings, sculptures, perhaps an eye-catching mural – is often used to bring out the personality of a business.
-Plants or flowers in vases or pots, on tables, on the wall or at floor level can also add some colorful visual interest.
+Plants or flowers in vases or pots, on tables, on the wall, or at floor level can also add some colorful visual interest.
 Check out Pinterest for some more great interior décor ideas.

 Wanna learn more about how to start your very own coffee shop?
 Just click here for more information.